Exhibition: Gandhi Salt March 90th Anniversary

-The 90th Anniversary Exhibition of Gandhi's Salt March was a multi-national collaboration led by Professor Miles Taylor, Professor of British History and Society at Humboldt University of Berlin and The University of York, which chronicled the events, global impact and ongoing legacy of Gandhi's ground shaking movement 90 years on.
+The 90th Anniversary Exhibition of Gandhi's Salt March was a multi-national collaboration led by Professor Miles Taylor (currently Professor of British History and Society at Humboldt University of Berlin) and The University of York, which chronicled the events, global impact and ongoing legacy of Gandhi's ground shaking movement 90 years on.

 Exhibition Contributors: